HeardLibrary/digital-scholarship/lod/serializations.md

 <http://orcid.org/0000-0002-3178-0201> <http://www.w3.org/1999/02/22-rdf-syntax-ns#type> <http://xmlns.com/foaf/0.1/Person>.
 <http://orcid.org/0000-0002-3178-0201> <http://www.w3.org/2000/01/rdf-schema#label> "Julian Hillyer".
 ```
 (Scroll the code window to the right to see all of the triples.)
+[Download file](https://github.com/HeardLibrary/digital-scholarship/blob/master/data/rdf/serializations/example.nt)

 N-Triples is not particularly easy to read because no abbreviation of URIs is allowed.
 But it is very easy to write software to consume it, and it's easy to manipulate the triples in a file, since each triple is on a separate line.